-Data centers where such privately owned and operated computers are held have very tight and enforced security, which reduces the vulnerability of your server computer and ensures that both physical and cyber threats are quickly and easily dealt with - almost always with very minimal input on your end, or even just fully autonomously.
+Data centres where such privately owned and operated computers are held have very tight and enforced security, which reduces the vulnerability of your server computer and ensures that both physical and cyber threats are quickly and easily dealt with - almost always with very minimal input on your end, or even just fully autonomously.

-Contrary to what you might expect when co-locating your server computer from your office building to a facility, you will actually gain control and flexibility because these data centers are built for making immediate and safe changes to systems, and you won’t have to go digging around in your server cupboard trying to make the changes.
+Contrary to what you might expect when co-locating your server computer from your office building to a facility, you will actually gain control and flexibility because these data centres are built for making immediate and safe changes to systems, and you won’t have to go digging around in your server cupboard trying to make the changes.

 There are expert employees on hand.
-With the substantially increased bandwidth access, too, you’ll be able to achieve way better internet speeds and deal with lots more requests at a higher rate!
+With the substantially increased bandwidth access, you’ll be able to achieve way better internet speeds and deal with lots more requests at a higher rate!

 The best part about this is that you typically end up paying a significantly lower cost for this extra bandwidth than you’d end up paying if you kept the physical hardware in your office building’s server cupboard.

 Before migrating data to a colocation facility, note the following: